alicefr/kubevirt-debug/wrap-gdb/README.md

 kubevirt    kubevirt   3h11m   Deployed
 ```

+The steps to build the image are:

-Get the registry of the images of the KubeVirt installation:
+1. Get the registry of the images of the KubeVirt installation:
 ```bash
 $ export registry=$(kubectl get kubevirt kubevirt -n kubevirt  -o jsonpath='{.status.observedDeploymentConfig}' |jq '.registry'|tr -d "\"")
 $ echo $registry
 "registry:5000/kubevirt"
 ```

-Get the shasum of the virt-launcher image:
+2. Get the shasum of the virt-launcher image:
 ```bash
 $ export tag=$(kubectl get kubevirt kubevirt -n kubevirt  -o jsonpath='{.status.observedDeploymentConfig}' |jq '.virtLauncherSha'|tr -d "\"")
 $ echo $tag
 "sha256:6c8b85eed8e83a4c70779836b246c057d3e882eb513f3ded0a02e0a4c4bda837"
 ```

-Then, we can build the image by using the `registry` and the `tag` retrieved in the previous steps:
+3. Build the image by using the `registry` and the `tag` retrieved in the previous steps:
 ```bash
 $ podman build \
     -t gdb-client \